Transcendental extension: Transcendence basis

-If no field K is specified, the transcendence degree of a field L is its degree relative to the prime field of the same characteristic, i.e., the rational numbers field Q if L is of characteristic 0 and the finite field Fp if L is of characteristic p.
+If no field K is specified, the transcendence degree of a field L is its degree relative to some fixed base field; for example, the prime field of the same characteristic, or K, if L is an algebraic function field over K.

 The field extension L / K is purely transcendental if there is a subset S of L that is algebraically independent over K and such that L = K(S).